Examples of Koreans in Japan:

 - While no Americans ever became Samurai, roughly half of the foreign-born Samurai were Korean.
 None of them are nearly as famous as Yasuke but they generally did see combat, unlike most European-born Samurai who were simply granted the right to carry a sword.

 - Many modern Zainichi Koreans can trace their ancestry to those who fled from or were repatriated from Korea during Japanese occupation in the early 20th century.
 The marginalization of Koreans in Japanese society has led them to be associated with specific fields; Koreans are overrepresented among the Yakuza, and they also run many pachinko parlors (some of which funnel the proceeds to North Korea).
 That said, North Korea considers many Zainichi collaborators with Imperial Japan (and thus the lowest of the low).
-That's why it's a state secret that their leader Kim Jong-un's mother, although ethnically Korean, was actually born in Japan and that her father worked in a sewing factor for the Imperial Japanese army.
+That's why it's a state secret that their leader Kim Jong-un's mother, the late dancer Ko Yong-hui (Japanese: Hime Takada), although ethnically Korean, was actually born in Japan and that her father Ko Gyon-tek worked in a sewing factory for the Imperial Japanese army.